Tis1201/data_fs04/src/lib/server/messaging/README.md

 ### Connection ID Handling

-1. **Client-Side (SSE Store)**:
+1. **Client-Side (MQTT Client)**:
-   - The SSE store automatically includes the current `connectionId` in all outgoing messages as `senderConnectionId`
+   - The MQTT client automatically includes connection context in all outgoing messages
-   - If the connection ID is not yet available, the store will wait for it with a timeout
+   - Connection management is handled automatically by the MQTT client
-   - Example usage in `sse-store.ts`:
+   - Example usage with `mqttClient`:
      ```typescript
-     const message = {
+     const response = await mqttClient.request('whatsapp.request_qr', {}, { timeoutMs: 15000 });
-       ...partialMsg,
-       timestamp: new Date().toISOString(),
-       requestId,
-       senderConnectionId: currentConnectionId // Automatically included
-     };
+     // Connection context is automatically included by the MQTT client
      ```

-2. **Server-Side (SSE Handler)**:
+2. **Server-Side (MQTT Handler)**:
-   - The server preserves the `senderConnectionId` in all routing messages
+   - The server preserves connection context in all routing messages
    - Used to route responses back to the specific client connection
-   - Example in `+server.ts`:
+   - Example in MQTT handler:
      ```typescript
      const routingMessage: RoutingMessage = {
        // ...other fields
        senderConnectionId: message.senderConnectionId || '',
-       senderConnectionProtocol: 'sse',
+       senderConnectionProtocol: 'mqtt',
      };
      ```